argilla-io/argilla/argilla/docs/how_to_guides/use_markdown_to_format_rich_content.md

 This guide provides an overview of how to use Markdown and HTML in `TextFields` to format chat conversations and allow for basic multi-modal support for images, audio, video and PDFs.

-The `TextField` and `TextQuestion` provide the option to enable Markdown and therefore HTML.
-Given the flexibility of HTML, we can get great control over the presentation of data to our annotators.
-We provide some out-of-the-box methods for multi-modality and chat templates in the examples below.
+The `TextField` and `TextQuestion` provide the option to enable Markdown and, therefore, HTML.
+Given the flexibility of HTML, we can have great control over how data is presented to our annotators.
+We provide some out-of-the-box methods for multi-modality and chat templates below.

 !!! note
-    We do assume that a `TextField` or `TextQuestion` has been configured with `use_markdown=True`.
-Take a look at [`Datasets`](dataset.md) to learn more about this configuration.
+    We assume that a `TextField` or `TextQuestion` has been configured with `use_markdown=True`.
+To learn more about the dataset's settings, take a look at [this guide](dataset.md).

 !!! tip
     You can get pretty creative with HTML.
-Think for example about visualizing graphs and tables.
-Some interesting Python package examples that allow for this are the `pandas.DataFrame.to_html` and the `plotly.io.to_html` methods.
+For example, think about visualizing graphs and tables.
+You can use some interesting Python packages methods like `pandas.DataFrame.to_html` and `plotly.io.to_html`.

 ## Multi-modal support: images, audio, video, PDFs and more

-Argilla has basic image support in different ways that both have their pros and cons but offer the same UI experience because they both rely on HTML.
+Argilla has basic multi-modal support in different ways, each with pros and cons, but they both offer the same UI experience because they both rely on HTML.

 ![media](../assets/images/how_to_guides/markdown/media.png)